melekes/homeonrails.com/content/about.md

 of expertise and apply that knowledge in everyday life.

-My open source work is available on [GitHub](https://github.com/akalyaev/), my work history is on [LinkedIn](http://www.linkedin.com/in/anton-kalyaev), and my thoughts are on [Twitter](https://twitter.com/AntonKalyaev).
+My open source work is available on [GitHub](https://github.com/akalyaev/), my talks are on [Speaker Deck](https://speakerdeck.com/akalyaev), my work history is on [LinkedIn](http://www.linkedin.com/in/anton-kalyaev), and my thoughts are on [Twitter](https://twitter.com/AntonKalyaev).
 You’re also welcome to say hello at <anton.kalyaev@gmail.com>!